 Today Alan Reiner announced he is quitting Armory wallet development, and that efforts to commercialize the Armory Bitcoin wallet have failed.
 Armory started life as a promising wallet management tool that runs on top of a local Bitcoin daemon, but when a "phone home" feature became public knowledge any potential of trusting Reiner as a software developer or Armory as a software product was lost.
-Reiner with the help of serial fundraiser Trace Meyer raised funds in an attempt to make a business out of the Armory software.
+Reiner with the help of serial fundraiser Trace Mayer raised funds in an attempt to make a business out of the Armory software.
 Reiner's announcement is presented in full below:

 Dear Bitcoin Community,